 AMY GOODMAN: So you just got a hold of the—both the Whitefish contract—

-VICE MAYOR RAFAEL JAUME: And the Kober contract.
+VICE MAYOR RAFAEL JAUME: And the Cobra contract.
 Both of them this morning, we got, opened them.

 AMY GOODMAN: Three hundred million-dollar contract for Whitefish—

 VICE MAYOR RAFAEL JAUME: And the other one, $200 million.
 It’s $500 million for both.